maliridho08/Query_Reformulation/Train_Model/README.md

 idwiki-latest-pages-articles.xml.bz2	-> wikidump tgl 1-4-2021

-- run extract_wiki.py
+- run extract_wiki.py, output:"id.wiki.new.lower".
+Use this as input for:
-then
-- run train_word2vec
+- then run train_word2vec

 result:
 - idwiki_word2vec_200_new_lower.model.syn1neg.npy